-Fixed Term and Permanent suspension:
+Fixed Term Suspension and Permanent Exclusion:

 It is in every child's best interest to remain in and benefit from full time education.
 Suspension, whether fixed term or permanent, will only be used as a last resort.
 Suspension will only be used when it is felt that the school can no longer provide a safe environment for the child or others.
-The Headteacher will follow the guidelines provided by the Local Authority when a decision to suspend has been made.
+The Headteacher will follow the guidelines provided by the Local Authority when a decision to suspend or permanently exclude has been made.
 In all cases, the governor responsible for behaviour and the local authority will be informed.
 Please be aware that as soon as a child is suspended by the school, parental responsibility returns immediately to the parent/carer.
-If there is a significant delay in being able to collect a child who has been suspended, the school would be justified in contacting Children's Services to seek their assistance in accommodating the child until their parents are available.
+If there is a significant delay in being able to collect a child who has been excluded, the school would be justified in contacting Children's Services to seek their assistance in accommodating the child until their parents are available.